inspire-group/RON-Gauss/README.md

 PCA-Gauss is a system for non-interactive differentially-private data release.
 The implementation is based on the following paper:

-Chanyaswad, Thee, Changchang Liu, and Prateek Mittal.
-"Coupling Dimensionality Reduction with Generative Model for Non-Interactive Private Data Release." arXiv preprint arXiv:1709.00054 (2017).
+[Chanyaswad, Thee, Changchang Liu, and Prateek Mittal.
+“Coupling Dimensionality Reduction with Generative Model for Non-Interactive Private Data Release.” arXiv preprint arXiv:1709.00054 (2017).] (https://arxiv.org/abs/1709.00054)

 Hence, please refer to this paper for more detail on the PCA-Gauss system.